The Mike Goheen Memorial Fund for Photographers

 When selecting the winner for the Mike Goheen Memorial Fund For Photographer’s Award, I took careful consideration when viewing the work submitted for the exhibit.
 After viewing the 26 collected images, I was faced with the difficult decision of selecting a single photograph from a powerful and talented group of photographs and photographers.
 I based my selection on the following criteria: composition; the over-all visual effect and the use of line, form, color and visual balance; next I took into consideration the printing process, digital, traditional and non-traditional means of printing.
 The uniqueness of the subject matter was also a consideration.
 It was difficult to select the one photograph.
 The goal was to select an image that worked visually and was thought provoking while presenting a wide latitude of understanding of the history, process and what it means to use photography as an expressive media.
 All of the photographs submitted represents some kind of genre whether it is a landscape, a still life, an abstraction, or documentary photography.
 Together they carry a common thread, one of strong visual composition and form.

 Photographers, like no other contemporary visual artists, have a wealth of opportunities to showcase their work across a variety of platforms — the ‘juried exhibition’ is one such platform.
-When presented by a respected institution, such as the Dayton Visual Arts Center, juried shows can make a real and lasting impression to the career of an aspiring professional artist, or the pursuits of an amateur that is chasing a passion of visual interrogation.
+When presented by a respected institution, such as The Contemporary Dayton, juried shows can make a real and lasting impression to the career of an aspiring professional artist, or the pursuits of an amateur that is chasing a passion of visual interrogation.
 Remarkably, they can also prove to be an interesting barometer of an overall vision of what contemporary photography is or could be.
 That being said, a basic question still lingers for many photographers: What makes a great photograph?

 Of course, there are as many answers for this question as there are photographs being created, but one possible response is the ability of an image to evoke a sensation that resonates through the viewer’s being.
 As Erwitt says, “You’ve got to look at pictures and react to them.”
 It isn’t the subject matter or the elements of technical or aesthetic practice that matter.
 It can be rendered expertly or accidentally.
 It is the unique and magical marriage of those principles of shaping light and time transcendentally that offer the most rewards to both the photographer and the viewer.